 Vaya does not discriminate on the basis of any protected classification or characteristic, including, but not limited to, race, color, creed, religion, ancestry, sex, gender identity, sexual orientation, ethnic or national origin, age, disability, handicap, genetic information, health status/need for health services, or veterans', marital, parental or other protected status, in compliance with laws that prohibit discrimination, including, but not limited to, Title VI of the Civil Rights Act 42 U.S.C.
 2000d and regulations issued pursuant thereto; the Americans with Disabilities Act, 42 U.S.C.
-12101 et seq., and regulations issued pursuant thereto; Title IX of the Education Amendments of 1972 and regulations issued pursuant thereto; The Age Discrimination Act of 1975, as amended, 42 U.S.C.
-6101 et. seq., and regulations issued pursuant thereto; and the Rehabilitation Act of 1974, as amended, 29 U.S.C.
+12101 et seq., and regulations issued pursuant thereto; Title IX of the Education Amendments of 1972 and regulations issued pursuant thereto; and the Rehabilitation Act of 1975, as amended, 29 U.S.C.
 794 and regulations issued pursuant thereto.
 Vaya also does not discriminate against providers that serve high-risk populations or specialize in conditions that require costly treatment or based on practitioner or facility license or certification type.
 This applies to all aspects of network participation, including, but not limited to, selection and retention, credentialing and re-credentialing, contracting, audits, monitoring and investigations, adverse actions and dispute resolution.